 3. Yellow Bells (Tecoma Stans)

 The lovely yellow bells are a popular landscape plant in arid regions, thanks to their love of the sun and low water requirements.
 These deciduous shrubs grow from 6 to 9 feet tall and bloom from spring through late fall with yellow, trumpet-shaped blossoms that draw pollinators.
-Yellow bells’ large native range extends from Texas to Argentina and through the Caribbean.
+Yellow bells’ large native range extends from Texas to Argentina, and are common types of Caribbean flowers.

 4. Fairy Duster (Calliandra eriophylla)